Atomu2014/product-nets-distributed/README.md

 ``criteo_challenge.py`` contains our solution to the contest.
 In this contest, [libFFM](https://github.com/guestwalk/kaggle-2014-criteo) (master branch) was the winning solution with log loss = 0.44506/0.44520 on the private/public leaderboard, and achieves 0.44493/0.44508 after calibration.
 We train KFM with the same training files as libFFM on one 1080Ti.
 KFM achieves 0.44484/0.44492 on the private/public leaderboard, and achieves 0.44484/0.44491 after calibration.

+## Interesting Discussions

+### Overfitting of Adam

+I our experiments, we found adam makes the models converge much faster than other optimizers.
+However, these models would overfit severely in 1-2 epochs, including shallow models (e.g. FM) and deep models.

+The first solution is by choosing different optimizers.
+We find adagrad is more robust when learning rate and L2 regularization are set properly, and is not overfitting after 30+ epochs.
+However, the performance of adagrad on test set is no better than adam.
+Thus there is a trade-off between robustness and performance.
+For some enviroments requiring high robustness (e.g., online experiments), adagrad may be a better choice.

+I believe the overfitting of adam starts from the embedding vectors, i.e., the embedding vectors are more likely to overfit.
+And I notice the variance of embedding vectors grows steadily when using adam even with large L2 penalty.
+An assumption about the gradients of adam has been discussed in the paper 4.3.

+Another solution is regularization.
+In paper 4.4, we empirically discussed several popular regularization methods.
+In addition, I discussed those methods with other teams working on this direction through email.
+The most effective regularization would be ``weight decay`` and ``learning rate schedule``.
+Many proofs can been found, including the paper [Fixing weight decay regularization in Adam](https://openreview.net/forum?id=rk6qdGgCZ), the performance of adagrad (adagrad naturally decays learning rates during training), and some practices in other tasks (e.g., the training code of Bert by google and GPT by openai).

+The last question is why overfitting in recommendation/CTR prediction.
+A possible reason is the distribution shift between train test sets is much severe in high-dimensional sparse scenarios.